judka-uriel/uriel-book/uriel_en.md

 After this I began to analyze what exactly constitutes the essence of that undesirable action.
-Why, despite the fact that this action was not in the list of melachot compiled by the sages, G‑d nonetheless forbids engaging in it on Shabbat.
+Why, despite the fact that this action was not in the list of melakhot compiled by the sages, G‑d nonetheless forbids engaging in it on Shabbat.

 Everything becomes clear when we recall the words of the Torah that